omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/challenge-period.md

 rootChain.getExitTime({ exitRequestBlockNumber, submissionBlockNumber })
 ```

-Under the hood, this function is calling the `Payment Exit Game` and `Plasma Framework` smart contracts to apply the logic explained above.
+Under the hood, this function is calling the `Payment Exit Game` and `Plasma Framework` contracts to apply the logic explained above.
 It will return the Scheduled Finalisation Time (in unix) and the milliseconds until that time.